N. Biren Singh

-Turning to politics in 2002, Singh joined the Democratic Revolutionary Peoples Party and won the assembly elections from Heingang.
-He retained the seat in 2007 contesting with an Indian National Congress ticket after joining the party in 2003.
+Joining politics in 2002, Biren joined the Democratic Revolutionary Peoples Party and won the assembly elections from Heingang.
+He retained the seat in 2007, contesting on an Indian National Congress ticket after joining the party in 2003.
 Serving as the Minister of Youth Affairs and Sports, he quit the party in 2016 before joining the Bharatiya Janata Party.
-In 2017, he retained his seat from Heingang again and was named the Chief Minister after his party gained Coalition and formed the government.
+In 2017, he retained his seat from Heingang again and was named the Chief Minister after his party gained coalition and formed the government.
 In 2022 he once again retained his seat from Heingang.
 He has won the Heingang assembly constituency since 2002.
-Under Mr. Singh’s leadership that the BJP not only increased its seat share in the Manipur Assembly, from 21 (in 2017) to 32 (in 2022), but had also managed to weather several storms while running a minority government in the last five years.
+Under Biren Singh's leadership the BJP not only increased its seat share in the Manipur Assembly, from 21 (in 2017) to 32 (in 2022), but had also managed to weather several storms while running the government in the last five years.
+Towards the end of his chief ministership, the state under his leadership saw the outbreak of the Manipur violence.
+His response to the violence received criticism from opposition parties and international observers.

+Biren Singh tendered his resignation on 9 February 2025, though he continued to serve as the caretaker chief minister until president's rule was imposed in the state on 13 February.

+Early life

+Born in 1961 in Imphal, Manipur, Singh holds a BA from Manipur University.

+Personal life

+Singh is married to Hiyainu Devi, with one son and two daughters.

 Early career

-He began his career as a footballer and got recruited in the Border Security Force (BSF) playing for its team in domestic competitions.
+He began his career as a footballer and got recruited in the Border Security Force (BSF) playing for its team in domestic competitions and was a part of the winning team of Durand Cup in 1981; he also represented Manipur in the Santosh Trophy.
 He resigned from the BSF and turned to journalism.
-Despite having had no formal training and experience, he began the vernacular daily Naharolgi Thoudang in 1992 and worked as the editor till 2001.
+Despite having had no formal training and experience, he began the Meitei language daily Naharolgi Thoudang in 1992 and worked as the editor till 2001.